AdobeDocs/experience-platform.en/help/data-science-workspace/models-recipes/publish-model-service-api.md

 - [Schedule training or scoring](#schedule-training-or-scoring)

 ## Prerequisite

-- Follow this [Tutorial](https://www.adobe.io/apis/experienceplatform/home/tutorials/alltutorials.html#!api-specification/markdown/narrative/tutorials/authenticate_to_acp_tutorial/authenticate_to_acp_tutorial.md) for authorization to start making API calls.
+- Follow this [Tutorial](../../tutorials/authentication.md) for authorization to start making API calls.
 From the tutorial you should now have the following information:
-  * `{ACCESS_TOKEN}`: Your specific bearer token value provided after authentication.
+  - `{ACCESS_TOKEN}`: Your specific bearer token value provided after authentication.
-  * `{IMS_ORG}`: Your IMS org credentials found in your unique Adobe Experience Platform integration.
+  - `{IMS_ORG}`: Your IMS org credentials found in your unique Adobe Experience Platform integration.
-  * `{API_KEY}`: Your specific API key value found in your unique Adobe Experience Platform integration.
+  - `{API_KEY}`: Your specific API key value found in your unique Adobe Experience Platform integration.
 - This tutorial requires existing ML Engine, ML Instance, and Experiment entities.
-Refer to this [Tutorial](../../author_a_model/import_a_packaged_recipe/import_a_packaged_recipe_using_api.md) on creating ML Engine, ML Instance, or Experiment entities.
+Refer to this [Tutorial](./import-packaged-recipe-api.md) on creating ML Engine, ML Instance, or Experiment entities.
-- For information on API endpoints and requests mentioned in this tutorial, check out the complete [Sensei Unified Machine Learning API](https://www.adobe.io/apis/experienceplatform/home/api-reference.html#!acpdr/swagger-specs/sensei-ml-api.yaml).
+- For information on API endpoints and requests mentioned in this tutorial, check out the complete [Sensei Machine Learning API](https://www.adobe.io/apis/experienceplatform/home/api-reference.html#!acpdr/swagger-specs/sensei-ml-api.yaml).

 ## Key Terms